Home

 Variations:

 What I love most about this burger is that it's TRULY a veggie burger, made with fresh veggies and no sign of soy.
-A nice change of pace from pre-packaged veggie burgers, and a delightful vegan entree.
+A nice change of pace from pre-packaged veggie burgers, and a delightful dinner.

-1. In a large skillet heat 1 tablespoon oil over medium high heat.
-Stir in corn, mushrooms, scallions, and bell pepper.
+1. Place a large skillet over medium-high heat with 1/4 cup veggie broth.
+When the broth is hot, stir in corn, mushrooms, scallions, and bell pepper.
 Cook for 3-4 minutes.
 Add garlic, cumin and cayenne and cook for 30 seconds.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 Remove from heat and stir in spinach.
 Add carrot and potato and stir to combine.
 Add flax egg and season with salt and pepper.

 2. Stir in enough bread crumbs so that the mixture holds together.
 Shape mixture into 4 disks and place on a plate.